signedXNOR/b2c/README.md

 - Add option to memcmp 2 files and show the differences between them (if any) as rgba8 pixels in an image.

 ## Known issues
-- If started with `-d`, the program will not listen to kill signals, and must be killed with ^C.
 - If started with `-d`, and processing a very big file, funky visual bugs happen.
+- [FIXED] If started with `-d`, the program will not listen to kill signals, and must be killed with ^C.

 # Building it
 Build file exists only for GNU/Linux, and the code may use libraries unavailable on Windows.